naamagi/Error-pages/README.md

 **Version 1.0.0**

-Two error pages using float and semantic tags
+Two error pages using float and semantic tags.

+The error pages are mocks of Pixar and Dropbox error pages.
 ---

 ## Contributors